-My solution is targeted on power supply fan but will works for any other DC fan unit.
+My solution is targeted on PSU fan but will works for any other DC fan unit.

 I have to notice here, that this solution is not for everyone.
 You must have base knowledge from electrical engineering and you need some electrical engineering tools.
 If you do not have good electrical engineering skills, and you can try this solution, ask somebody with those skills for help.

-Additionally by this modification you broke warranty of your PC power supply and you can damage your computer or power supply if you provide modification incorrectly or your PC consuming lot of power.
+Additionally by this modification you broke warranty of the PSU and you can burn out the PSU or whole PC if you provide modification incorrectly or your PC consuming lot of power.

 I do not take any responsibility for any damage or injury which you can get by this PC modification or during your PC modification process.
 All is on your own risk.

-If you are going to decrease the RPM of your computer fan, calculate briefly its real power consumption and compare it with maximal power values.
+If you are going to decrease the RPM of your PSU fan, calculate briefly system real power consumption and compare it with declared maximal PSU power values.
 It gives to you easy hint if you can use fan decreasing speed approach or not.
 Finally check if a part of your computer doesn’t go to be overheating after RPM reduction.

-For example in my case, when my Home Server power consumption is around 35W and the fan is constructed to give 250W, I have really huge space for experiments.
+For example in my case, when my Home Server power consumption is around 35W and the PSU is constructed to give 250W max.
+Then I have really huge space for experiments.
 My first try had to be disabling the fan completely.
 But after an hour, my power supply started to be really hot.
-From this experiment, I have discovered that some cooling by fan is really necessary.
+From this experiment I have discovered that some cooling by fan is really necessary.

 Ok, now we have knowledge how to reduce the fan sound level.
 Let’s take look on realization.

 The easiest way how to decrease the fan RPM is to reduce voltage for the fan.
 And the well known method how to do this is to use resistor connected to the fan power wire.
-This approach really works, but you have to find balanced resistance value, when fan is still working and noise level is reduced to acceptable value.
+This approach really works if you find balanced resistance value when fan is still working and noise level is reduced to acceptable value.